ONSdigital/zebedee/README.md

 _Much appreciated._
 _The Dev team_
 ***
-_NOTE_: The following set guide will set up Zebedee in **"CMS"** mode as this is typically how the devlopers will run the stack locally.
+_NOTE_: The following set guide will set up Zebedee in **"CMS"** mode as this is typically how the developers will run the stack locally.

 Getting the code: